TrevorFrench/blog/source/_posts/Negative-Beta-Coefficients-in-the-Stock-Market.md

 print(z)
 ```

 The four observations were DCMYY (-0.0038776), WMT (-0.03485316), AMGN (-0.1831979), and HRB (-0.03964931).
-DCMYY’s regression model was adjusted to include currency interaction between the USD and JPY using the following code:
+DCMYY&#39;s regression model was adjusted to include currency interaction between the USD and JPY using the following code:

 ```R
 ADR2 <- read_excel("C:/Users/Frenc/OneDrive/Desktop/ADR2.xlsx")